reportportal/logger-java-rest-assured/README.md

 }
 ```

-If you don't have a base class, you can pui initialization into one of the most general initialization block.
-E.G. for TestNG it may be
+If you don't have a base class, you can put initialization into one of the most general initialization block.
+E.G.
-`@BeforeSuite`:
+for TestNG it may be `@BeforeSuite`:

 ```java
 public class ApiTest {